windowsworldcartoon/Aurora/README.md

 * [rm: Remove a file or directory.]

-all theas are windows commands for terminal the rest are powershell `commands`
+all theas are windows commands for terminal the rest are powershell or other commands

 you can install packages for example